Honour-based abuse/Extended Family Member Abuse

-In some families and communities women, children and young people can experience abuse from multiple perpetrators in the name of family and/or community ‘honour’ or ‘izzat’.
+Women, children and young people can experience abuse from intimate partners and simultaneously multiple perprtrators in the name of family or community "honour" (sometimes called izzat).

-A woman or young person may be criticised and experience abuse for:
+A woman or young person may be criticised or experience abuse for:

 • Refusing a forced marriage

-• Having a relationship with someone that the family or community do not approve of
+• Having a relationship that the family or community disapprove of

-• Access higher education or work towards other ambitions outside of marriage
+• Pursuing higher education, career goals, or ambitions outside of marriage

-• Disagree with the religion of your family or community
+• Disagreeing with the family or community’s religion or beliefs

 • Forced marriage

-• Threats to kill, physical and emotional violence and murder
+• Threats to kill, physical violence, emotional abuse, or murder

 • Pressure to move abroad

-• Being kept at home with no freedom
+• Being confined at home with no freedom

-• Not allowed to use mobile phones, internet
+• Not being allowed to use mobile phones or the internet

-• No access to important documents such as passports, visas or birth certificates
+• Denial of access to important documents such as passports, visas, or birth certificates

-• Isolation from family and friends and others in the community
+• Isolation from family, friends, or the wider community

 Honor-based abuse animation